Johnbuz/CodeBuddyByJohn/README.md

 ## CodeBuddyByJohn

-CodeBuddy is a platform that connects developers with mentors or experienced programmers who can provide guidance, code reviews, and advice on their projects.
+CodeBuddyByJohn is a platform that connects developers with mentors or experienced programmers who can provide guidance, code reviews, and advice on their projects.
 It aims to facilitate knowledge sharing and mentorship within the developer community.

-## Features
+### Features

 - **User Profiles:** Developers can create profiles detailing their skills, areas of expertise, availability, and preferred communication channels.
 - **Matching Algorithm:** Utilize a matching algorithm to pair developers seeking mentorship with suitable mentors based on their skills, experience, and preferences.